Rooftop – Where India Inspires Creativity

 Today, Dulari Devi is a well-known artist and illustrator in Mithila or Madhubani art.
 However, this Padma Shri Award 2021 recipient’s life journey so far is an extraordinary story of passion and dedication.
 Almost akin to a fairy tale, it is enchanting and magical in more than one way.
 Surprisingly, her fairy godmothers came in the form of none other than the legendary and award-winning Mithila artists, Mahasundari Devi and Karpuri Devi.

 Born in 1968 in Ranti village in the Madhubani District in Bihar, Dulari Devi belongs to the Nishad (fishing) or Mallah community.
-Considered one of the most marginalised sections of society, her journey from a downtrodden caste to a domestic helper to a Padma Shri awardee is nothing short of inspirational.
+Considered one of the most marginalized sections of society, her journey from a downtrodden caste to a domestic helper to a Padma Shri awardee is nothing short of inspirational.

 Dulari Devi’s Early Life